openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func contains(all!: Collection<K>): Bool
 ```

-Function: Determines whether mappings for all keys in the specified collection exist.
+Functionality: Checks whether mappings exist for all keys in the specified collection.

 Parameters: